Skip to main content

 Finding assets

-Contentful’s media library has the same search behavior as the main Content section.
+You can search the Media library in the same way as the main Content section.
 You can:

 • search by file type – select a type in the left sidebar to add the Type dropdown to the search field